opengovsg/postmangovsg/README.md

 ## Contributions

-The production branch is `master`, and the development branch is `develop`.
+The production branch is `master` and each PR is deployed when it is merged into `master`.

 **If you have write access to this repository**

-- Check out your feature branch from `develop`
+- Check out your feature branch from `master`
 - Make changes, and commit those changes
 - Push these changes to Github
-- Submit a pull request against `develop`, filling in the standard template
+- Submit a pull request against `master`, filling in the standard template

 **If you do not have write access to this repository**